 - You should also have a python package installed on your system.
-I am using Anaconda, however, Dr. Liu has recommended using Python(XY) which is a scientific IDE for Python which only runs on windows.
+Anaconda Navigator is a good resource for running python files.

 - You should have IbridgePy (and the set of sample programs) which you can get by writing a request to IbridgePy's email mentioned above.